irizarry-development/wku-filmatrix/INSTALL.md

 Once this finishes, the app should be available at http://localhost:3000.

+## Basic Docker functionality for dealing with the Filmatrix container

-You can view information about the database and webserver processes in Docker by running:
+You can view information about the database and web server processes in Docker by running:

     docker ps